Passover L’Dor VaDor:

 Additional Resources

-- New in 2023, the Union for Reform Judaism created a great Roundup of Digital Resources, including videos, seder activities, social justice readings, and more.
+- The Union for Reform Judaism has a great Roundup of Digital Resources, including videos, seder activities, social justice readings, and more.

-- ReformJudaism.com’s Passover pages answers to questions like “Is Passover seven or eight days?”, an interactive seder plate, what to expect at a seder, Passover crafts and more (URJ).
+- ReformJudaism.com’s Passover pages answer questions like “Is Passover seven or eight days?”, an interactive seder plate, what to expect at a seder, Passover crafts, and more (URJ).

 - What do Pesach and Hamilton have in common? (video)